THE DAY I DIED IN T.J.

 Art by José Guadalupe Posada.

-Put this on your bucket list: Buy my book,
+Put this on your bucket list: You need to buy my book,

 It’s my second collection of critically acclaimed Supernatural and Drama Thriller short stories with all of the Weird Sex, True Love, Monsters and Mayhem, you’ve come to expect (or should by now).
 Available in paperback for $8.00 or in Kindle for only $1.99.
 Buy the paperback at Amazon and the Kindle eBook is free!
 The tales will last you longer than latte!